Ahmed-Komsan/GRView/README.md

 Download .zip file and extract it.
 There you will find the GradientView folder, just copy and it to your respective project.

-# To-do

- - Add like-instagram animation
- - Allow more than two colors to create gradients.
- - Add more UIKit elements with gradient and properties.
- - Add blur effect.

 # Usage

 # Storyboard/Xib